S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 NAVType
 -------

-**Derived from:** ExceptionalValueType by restriction
+**Derived from:** `ExceptionalValueType`_ by restriction

 **Abstract:** False

 **Description:**

-Not Available: This information is not available and the specific reason is not known.
+*Not Available*: This information is not available and the specific reason is not known.

 ....

 NAType
 ------

-**Derived from:** ExceptionalValueType by restriction
+**Derived from:** `ExceptionalValueType`_ by restriction

 **Abstract:** False

 **Description:**

-Not Applicable: No proper value is applicable in this context e.g.,the number of cigarettes smoked per day by a non-smoker subject.
+*Not Applicable*: No proper value is applicable in this context e.g.,the number of cigarettes smoked per day by a non-smoker subject.

 ....